[Update 2: I’ve added estimates for February 2017!]

 As a reminder:

-- There needs to be a clear night where the clouds won’t block the sun from hitting the waterfall.
+- There needs to be a clear night where the clouds to the west won’t block the sun from hitting the waterfall.

 - Arrive early as there will be many people in the park and parking spots are limited.